DoTheEvo/selfhosted-apps-docker/README.md

 You **do not** need to fuck with `docker-compose.yml` to get something up, simple copy paste should suffice.

-You **do need** to fuck with `.env` file, that's where all the variables are.
+You **do** need to fuck with `.env` file, that's where all the variables are.

-Also sometimes the `.env` file is used as `env_file`
+Sometimes the `.env` file is used as `env_file`

 * `.env` - actual name of a file, used only by compose.</br>
   It is used automatically just by being in the directory with the `docker-compose.yml`</br>
-  Variables set there are only available during the building of the container.
+  Variables set there are available during the building of the container, but unless named in the `Enviroment:` option they are not available in the running containers.
 * `env_file` - an option in compose that defines existing external file.</br>
   Variables set in this file will be available in the running container, but not in compose.